 Proverbs 3:5 / Isaiah 50:10

 Day 5- God spares us from undue anxiety by letting us see only one step ahead of ourselves.
 Abraham in demanding to know more, was probably not prepared for the "thick and dreadful darkness" that came over him (Genesis 15:12).
-What was going to happen in the years ahead?
+What was going to happen in the years ahead to Abraham's descendants?

 What would happen to Abraham?

 Day 6- Ten long years had passed for Abraham and Sarah in the new land but they still had no children.
-Abraham had settled this matter with God and believed Him that he would have an heir.
-Yet, at a weak moment he listens to the voice of expediency and proceeds to fulfil the promise himself.
+Abraham had settled this matter with God and believed that he would have an heir.
+Yet, at a weak moment, he listens to the voice of expediency and proceeds to fulfill the promise himself.
 What does Sarah suggest which Abraham follows?